 In the northern hemisphere, the cross-shaped pattern is visible for at least part of the night throughout the year.
 It is most readily seen in the summer, when it rises in the east at sunset, climbs directly overhead after midnight, and moves to the west by sunset.

 The stars that form the Northern Cross are Alpha, Beta, Gamma, Delta, and Epsilon Cygni.
-Deneb (Alpha Cygni), Albireo (Beta Cygni), and Sadr (Gamma Cygni) form the pole of the cross, while Rukh (Delta Cygni) and Gienah (Epsilon Cygni) mark the cross beam.
+Deneb (Alpha Cygni), Albireo (Beta Cygni), and Sadr (Gamma Cygni) form the pole of the cross, while Fawaris (Delta Cygni) and Aljanah (Epsilon Cygni) mark the cross beam.

 The name Deneb is derived from the Arabic dhaneb, meaning “tail.”
 The star was also known as Arided and Aridif, but these names have fallen out of use.